Purdue-AIDA3/CM-COVEE/README.md

 COVEE is hosted at Purdue [Data Depot](https://www.rcac.purdue.edu/storage/depot) and distributed through [Globus](https://www.globus.org/).

+The experiment program can be found [here] (https://github.com/Purdue-AIDA3/CM-VideoVisionModels)

 ### Reviewer data Access and download

 A special account has been made for reviewers to access the dataset.
 Details can be found in the attached COVEE_Reviewer_Access.pdf